groovy-tutorial/groovy-tutorial/manuscript/02_02_Objects.md

 ## Existing classes

-The great strength/benefit/bonus of object-oriented programming is the vast array of existing libraries of objects that you can reuse in your code.
+The great strength/benefit/bonus of an object-oriented programming is the vast array of existing libraries of objects that you can reuse in your code.
 In Groovy and Java the listing of these available objects are referred to as the Application Programming Interface (API).

 If we were going to create a variable to hold a string (a piece of text) we would do something like: